Frequently asked questions

 Are supermarket bags biodegradable?

 Not all supermarket bags are biodegradable, as some of the retailers still use plastic shopping bags.
 These polythene bags are incredibly harmful to the environment and marine ecosystem because they live for years.
-However, some supermarkets have started to use compostable bags and paper bags, which can biodegrade in a few months.
+However, some supermarkets have started to use compostable bags which have a multiple use as they can be reused to collect organic waste at home.

 Are green produce bags compostable?

 Green produce bags have a translucent mint green color, which signifies the industrial standard of biodegradable.
 These bags can decompose within 10-45 days under particular conditions.
-The best thing about compostable bags is that they do not leave any harmful residues.
+The best thing about compostable bags is that they do not leave persistent microplastics behind.